DIN-Foundation/bcs-ntnu-2021/project-plan.md

 The BSc project will be developed as an open source project on the DIN-Foundation's Github page here: https://github.com/DIN-Foundation/bsc-ntnu-2020/.

-See https://www.din.foundation/ for more info.
+See https://www.din.foundation/ for more info about the DIN-foundation.

 # 2. Omfang